VSA-Robotics/LedMatrix/README.md

 ## License
 This project is licensed under the MIT License - feel free to modify and distribute!

-## Support
-If you encounter any issues, check the [GitHub repository](https://github.com/your-repo-link) or open an issue for assistance.

 ---
 Enjoy using your LED Matrix with micro:bit! 🚀